 You can expect to spend a lot of time submitting BPOs for these properties.
 And know that you’ll face plenty of competition from other agents clambering for the so-called easy method to find REO listings.

-But these are other reasons most real estate agents never gain much traction with this approach:
+But there are other reasons most real estate agents never gain much traction with this approach:

 Option 2: Get Listed in REO Agent Directories

-There are a number of REO listing agent directories out there where you can pay to have your profile and services listed publicly.
+There are numerous REO listing agent directories out there where you can pay to have your profile and services listed publicly.

-With other agents calling directly on decision makers for their listings do you really think they’re going to sit down and google and find you and just start sending you business?
+With other agents calling directly on decision-makers for their listings, though, will they actually sit down and search for you and just start sending you business?
 Probably not.